C/1618 W1: Discovery and observation

-The comet reached a brightness of 0–1 mag on November 29.
+The comet reached a brightness of 0–1 mag on 29 November.
 In Europe, the comet was observed by many astronomers from the end of November.
-Johannes Kepler saw it in Linz on the morning of November 29 and was able to measure its orbit until January 7.
-The Swiss Jesuit Johann Baptist Cysat observed the comet from Ingolstadt from December 1.
-On December 9th, he reported a tail length of 70°.
-In England, the astronomer John Bainbridge observed it from November 28 to December 26 and drew maps showing the comet's position in the sky.
+Johannes Kepler saw it in Linz on the morning of 29 November and was able to measure its orbit until 7 January.
+The Swiss Jesuit Johann Baptist Cysat observed the comet from Ingolstadt from 1 December.
+On December 9, he reported a tail length of 70°.
+In England, the astronomer John Bainbridge observed it from 28 November to 26 December and drew maps showing the comet's position in the sky.
 From his observations, he concluded that the comet was ten times further away from the Earth than the Moon.

-Longomontanus, a student of Tycho Brahe, reported the comet's tail stretching 104° across the sky on December 10 while the Jesuit Orazio Grassi estimated a tail length of about 60° on December 12 in Rome.
+Longomontanus, a student of Tycho Brahe, reported the comet's tail stretching 104° across the sky on 10 December while the Jesuit Orazio Grassi estimated a tail length of about 60° on 12 December in Rome.
 Other astronomers, such as Pierre Gassendi, Wilhelm Schickard, and Willebrord Snellius also made observations of the comet.

-The comet could be observed in China until January 4, 1619.
-Its last sighting was by Cysat on the morning of January 22 with a telescope.
+The comet could be observed in China until 4 January 1619.
+Its last sighting was by Cysat on the morning of 22 January with a telescope.